|Quoits Team at Rear of West Row c.1890|

 Innkeeper Collier Lad, Luke Rossiter

-Grocer, Edward Short, x1858 [1881 his shop is in Dixons Buildings beside Grey Horse.
+Grocer, Edward Short, since at least 1858 [1881 his shop is in Dixons Buildings beside Grey Horse.
 Previously in Carr's Buildings beside Travellers Rest]

 Innkeeper Grey Horse, Margaret Means, x1879 [George Means 1871]

 1887 - Bulmer Trade Directory (Burradon Township Entries)

 "Both freestone and coal are plentiful and extensively wrought."

 Bolton, Alexander; Grocer and Draper [Also listed in 1871]

 Clough, Matthew; Deputy Colliery